 EXCELLENT: We exceeded our budget.
 Our income was greater than our expenses for the month and we have more than two months’ worth of operating expenses in unrestricted cash balances.
 Operating expenses are roughly $24K/month, so we’d have over $48K in unrestricted cash balances for the month.
 The Intergroup rating has been “excellent” since December 2016.

 GOOD: We are meeting our budget.
 Our income for the month, or for the YTD, was slightly greater than our expenses and we’d have approximately 1.5 – 2 months of operating expenses in unrestricted cash balances.

 FAIR: We are not meeting our budget.
 Our expenses were greater than our income for the month and for the YTD – and our unrestricted cash balance would be somewhere between 1 and 1.5x our operating expenses.

 POOR: We are not meeting our budget and our unrestricted cash balances fell below one month of operating expenses.
-The last time we were “poor” was in September 2016.
+The last time we were “poor” was in November 2016.